monotone-studio/monotone-docs/content/tutorial/write_events.md

 {{< /hint >}}

-Unless a custom comparator is not defined, `id` represents a unique primary key and can be used in the future to replace or delete that event.
+`id` together with `key` represents a unique compound primary key and can be used in the future to replace or delete that event. `key_size` can be set to zero, in such case `id` must be unique.

 In case of an error, `-1` will be returned. [`monotone_error()`](/docs/api/) can be used to check the latest error message.
 All log messages are saved in the log file inside the base directory.